Quant Analyst - Bond Derivatives

 - Proficiency in C++ software design and implementation.
 Knowledge of Python is advantageous but not mandatory.

 - Strong communication skills, with an emphasis on productive and positive collaborations.

 We'd Love to see:

-If this sounds like you:
+If this sounds like you, please apply!

 Bloomberg is an equal opportunity employer and we value diversity at our company.
-We do not discriminate on the basis of age, ancestry, color, gender identity or expression, genetic predisposition or carrier status, marital status, national or ethnic origin, race, religion or belief, sex, sexual orientation, sexual and other reproductive health decisions, parental or caring status, physical or mental disability, pregnancy or parental leave, protected veteran status, status as a victim of domestic violence, or any other classification protected by applicable law.
+We do not discriminate on the basis of age, ancestry, color, gender identity or expression, genetic predisposition or carrier status, marital status, national or ethnic origin, race, religion or belief, sex, sexual orientation, sexual and other reproductive health decisions, parental or caring status, physical or mental disability, pregnancy or maternity/parental leave, protected veteran status, status as a victim of domestic violence, or any other classification protected by applicable law.